LotemH49/Rainbow/README.md

 # Rainbow
-this is a program about ranbows
+this is a program about rainbows and cats
 Red
 orange
 yellow